SecurityRAT/securityrat.github.io/pages/securityrat/depl_production.md

   from: securityRAT@localhost # from email address
 ```

-## How to run in prod mode
-- fire `mvn -Pprod -DskipTests package`.
-This will build the following files:
-  - `target/securityRAT-${version}.war`
-  - `target/securityRAT-${version}.war.original`
-- copy the file `target/securityRAT-${version}.war` file to your production server
-- in your target directory on the server, create a directory called `config` and copy the files `src/main/resources/config/application-prod.yml` and `src/main/resources/config/application.yml` there
+## Running the Application
-- switch to the target directory and fire `java -jar securityRAT-${version}.war --spring.profiles.active=prod`
+- switch to your SecurityRAT directory and fire `java -jar securityRAT-${version}.war --spring.profiles.active=prod`
-- log in to your mysql server and in the `JHI_USER` table rename the 'admin' user login to your CAS username **OR** log in with the credentials `admin` for the username and password (in order to get full rights for your user).
+- go to the URL of your server and log in using the default credentials admin/admin
+- Edit the constants in the application (under Administration -> constants) to the desired values.

+## Notes
+- **it is important to change the `admin` password in `prod mode`.**
 - it is recommended to use a web server (e.g. [Apache](https://httpd.apache.org/) as a proxy, with a proper TLS configuration set etc).
-- go to the URL of your server.
-You should be verified by your previously setup CAS server OR FORM login and can start using the application.
-- The constants (under Administration -> constants) must be edited accordingly.
-- **it is important to change the `admin` password in `prod mode`.**

 {% include links.html %}